Hooray for memorizing songs that comfort no matter what the storm!

 Seriously, at least read the full lyrics, You won’t be dissapointed

-My Son’s Favorite Sunday School Songs
+My Son’s Favorite Songs that Comfort and Encourage

 I’ve Got Peace Like a River is one we sing regularly.
 Sometimes, we’re (I’M) clinging to it out of sheer determination, and sometimes I feel in in my heart, but God gave us peace.
 We can have it.
 It’s possible.
 And He wouldn’t have commanded Love and Joy either, if it wasn’t possible for us to have these things.